Akshay-365/akshay-365.github.io/_posts/2025-01-23-GUI-desktop-on-vps.md

 ---

 # HOW CAN U HAVE A DESKTOP REMOTE ENVIROMENT.
+(focuses on xfce4 / xfce4-session for some xstartup commands.)
 Step 1: Update and Install Required Packages apt update && apt upgrade -y apt install -y xfce4 xfce4-goodies tigervnc-standalone-server wget curl git dbus-x11